anthonyimmen/CodeTranslator/README.md

 There are 3 options for the code snippet's language, those being Python 3, Java, and C++.
 The app will still take input if the langauge is doesn't match your selected version or if it isn't even a code snippet, but the output might not be accurate if you choose to do so.

-A Dark and Light mode is also included in the application for your viewing preference.
+A Dark/Light mode is also included in the application for your viewing preference.
 I also have a link to the OpenAI documentation and a link to this GitHub repo to view the code.

 # Local Testing